jst-build/jst/doc/concepts/profiling.md

-Inside this directory the requested files with the specified file names will be created, in the case of `"--profile"`, `"--dump-graph"`, and `"--dump-plain-graph"` by passing the appropriate options to the invocation of `just`.
+Inside this directory the requested files with the specified file names will be created, in the case of `"--profile"`, `"--dump-graph"`, and `"--dump-plain-graph"` by passing the appropriate options to the invocation of `jst`.

-The meta-data will be written just by `just-mr` itself, just before doing the `exec` call.
+The meta-data will be written just by `jst` itself, just before doing the `exec` call.
 The file contains a JSON object with keys

  - `"time"` The time stamp in seconds since the epoch as floating-point number, possibly rounded down to the nearest integer.
- - `"cmdline"` The command line, as vector of strings, that `just-mr` is about to `exec` to.
+ - `"cmdline"` The command line, as vector of strings, that `jst` is about to `exec` to.
  - `"configuration"` The blob-identifier of the multi-repository configuration; in this way, the actual repository configuration